renowator/CryptosFaucets_Bot/README.md

-### WARNIUNG: If your bot gets stuck, I'd suggest to open browser by setting headless mode as false:
+### WARNING: If your bot gets stuck, I'd suggest to open browser by setting headless mode as false:

  const browser = await puppeteer.launch({ headless: false, ...